bart-webleads/navigation-block/README.md

 * You can create your own menus that link to existing pages
 * When adding a menu, you can set the recursion level
 * When adding a menu, you can set a custom class name (for adding extra CSS style)
-* When adding a menu, you can set a custom description (optional)
+* When adding a menu, you can set a custom description (becomes the anchor title)
 * Multilingual support (other languages can have other menu entries)

 ## Notes